lazee/premonition/README.md

  * Highly customizable (Create your own styles and templates easily)
  * Non-intrusive - Its just Markdown!
  * Easy to install
- * Ships with a stylesheet (Sass/Css) and templates for beautiful messages boxes and citation.
+ * Comes with a default stylesheet (Sass/Css) and templates for beautiful messages boxes and citation.
+ * Font Awesome 5 support

  ## Version 4 Highlights

  * Jekyll [Post Excerpts](https://jekyllrb.com/docs/posts/#post-excerpts) support
- * New install command for default stylesheets.
+ * New install command for the default stylesheet.
  * [Kramdown reference links](https://kramdown.gettalong.org/quickref.html#links-and-images) support
- * Jekyll 4 support (nut 3.7 still supported)
+ * Jekyll 4 support (3.7 still supported)
  * Added support for block attributes (See documentation further down)
  * Added new citation block type.
  * Minor fixes to the Premonition stylesheet.
- * Removed the need for external font css in default styles.
+ * Removed the need Font Awesome css in default stylesheet, but Font Awesome is still supported.
  * Other bug fixes.
 See HISTORY.md.

+ See UPGRADE.md for help on how to upgrade from 2.x to 4.0.

 ## Requirements